Learning Tractable Distributions Of Language Model Continuations: Introduction

 Autoregressive models are the dominant way to represent high-dimensional discrete distributions over language and sequence data \citep{grattafiori2024llama,shin2021protein}, factorizing the distribution into a sequence of next-token conditional distributions.
 Many useful queries, however, concern properties of the entire sequence: to generate autoregressively under a sequence-level constraint, we need the probability that the remaining suffix will satisfy that constraint given the current prefix \citep{boyd2022predictive,ZhangICML23}.
 Computing this probability requires reasoning over exponentially many possible futures and is therefore intractable for standard autoregressive language models (LM).
 In practice, estimates come from sampling \citep{qin2022cold,hu2023amortizing,lew2023sequential}, which introduces significant computational overhead, or from learned heuristics \citep{krause2020gedi,yang2021fudge,meng2022controllable} that must be tailored to each query or constraint.

-Tractable probabilistic models (TPMs) are a broad class of generative models that admit efficient routines for exactly computing such conditional queries exactly and efficiently \citep{ProbCirc20}.
-As such, a natural approach employed by prior works \citep{ZhangICML23,YidouWengICML25} is to utilize TPMs as \emph{tractable surrogates} to the LM, such that queries on the LM can be approximated by computing them on the surrogate.
-However, we identify that current TPMs used for language modeling, such as hidden Markov models (HMM), face two significant obstacles in this setting.
-Firstly, we find empirically that HMMs are comparatively insensitive to the prefix, which yields less accurate distributions over continuations, as illustrated in Fig.~\ref{fig:motivation}.
-Secondly, as models operating only over discrete sequences, they cannot effectively encode some kinds of context, notably continuous multimodal features used by modern vision–language models.
+Tractable probabilistic models (TPMs) are a broad class of generative models that admit efficient routines for computing such conditional queries exactly \citep{ProbCirc20}.
+As such, a natural approach employed by prior works \citep{deng2025decoupling,ZhangICML23,ZhangNeurIPS24,YidouWengICML25} is to utilize TPMs as \emph{tractable surrogates} to the LM, such that queries on the LM can be approximated by computing them on the surrogate.
+However, TPMs commonly used for language modeling, such as hidden Markov models (HMMs), face two obstacles in this role.
+First, we find empirically that standard HMMs are often insensitive to prefix information, leading to less accurate continuation distributions.
+For example, in Fig.~\ref{fig:motivation}, changing \texttt{<x>} from \texttt{coach} to \texttt{employee} barely changes the HMM's next-token distribution, despite the clear semantic change in the prefix.
+Second, as discrete sequence models, they do not naturally incorporate continuous context, such as image embeddings produced by modern vision--language models (VLMs).

-To encode the past well and answer future queries quickly, we separate the two jobs.
-Understanding the past (“lookback”) should preserve as much information as possible, whereas forecasting the future (“lookahead”) must remain tractable.
-The same base LM already builds a rich representation of the prefix, which we reuse to encode the prefix into the tractable model (for example, a HMM) that models and computes exact probabilities over continuations.
-In short, we propose a \emph{hybrid} tractable model where a transformer-based LM is used for lookback and a HMM for lookahead.
+Our key insight is that, to encode past context effectively and answer future queries efficiently, these two tasks should be decoupled.
+Understanding the past (\emph{lookback}) should preserve as much information as possible, whereas forecasting the future (\emph{lookahead}) must remain tractable.
+To achieve this, we reuse the base LM's rich representation of the prefix to condition a tractable probabilistic inference model (e.g., an HMM) over continuations, yielding a lookahead distribution that is sensitive to semantic differences in the context (e.g., shifting mass toward \texttt{season} and \texttt{game} when \texttt{<x>}=\texttt{coach} in Fig.~\ref{fig:motivation}).
+In this work, we propose a \emph{hybrid} tractable model that uses a transformer-based LM for lookback and an HMM for lookahead.